cgoettel/bible/README.md

 Units should be attached to their respective numbers with non-breaking spaces.
 See examples in [non-breaking spaces](README.md#Non-breaking-spaces).

+###Years
+National Geographic's style manual says it best: "[s]mall caps, periods, no space."
+For specifics, see their [style guide](http://stylemanual.ngs.org/home/A/AD-BC-CE-BCE).
+The only exception is that numbers greater than 999 should be formatted as above stated.

 ##Poetry
 Sometimes quotations or partial quotations will be typeset as poetry.
 In this instances, always start as unindented as possible.
 For instance, see 1&nbsp;Sam~15:22&ndash;23.
 Here, the first line of poetry is typeset at depth `b` because verse~23 is the least indented so it must be at depth `a`.